 My answer is yes, and at least a couple of places.
 My personal test has been done on the simple Margherita, and I also had the pleasure of finding it with the base of whole wheat flour, light and tasty, with “organic” ingredients, and in the version of “pizza al metro” also.

-The price varies, mainly for one reason: if you go in a very nice place which serves wine and beer, you have to expect a higher price, if you go at a “simple pizzeria” without the license for selling alcohol, the bill is lighter.
+The price can be quite different for several reasons: if you go in a very nice place which serves wine and beer, you have to expect a higher price, if you go at a “simple pizzeria” without the license for selling alcohol, the bill will be lighter.